dakula009/China_CoronaVirus_Data_Miner/README.md

 # China_CoronaVirus_Data_Miner

-Collects officially published stats for the corona-virus (China only) This simple python script collects data from the coronavirus status updates published by QQ.
+This simple python script collects data from the coronavirus status updates published by QQ.
+It focuses on China only.

 The script grabs the data and save it into a csv format where the script is stored.